PlenixNetwork/plenix-sell-vehicles/README.md

-# 🚗 Plenix Sell Vehicles
+# 🚗 Plenix FiveM Sell Vehicles

-**Plenix Sell Vehicles** is a lightweight FiveM script designed to replace the old `esx-qalle-sellvehicles`.
+**Plenix FiveM Sell Vehicles** is a lightweight FiveM script designed to replace the old `esx-qalle-sellvehicles`.
 It’s inspired by the original but takes a fresh approach to how vehicles are displayed and sold.

 ---